harrymt/web_playground/README.md

 # TODO

-- Use PhantomJs to automate things you do in the website
+- Use PhantomJs to automate things you do in the website??
+Needed?
-- Check what happens if js is disabled on site
-- Check what happens when the internet is disabled on site (font awesome icons dont load in header for a start)
 - Comment all